Rephonic

 Where can I find podcast stats for Word Up?

-Rephonic provides a wide range of data for two million podcasts so you can understand how popular each one is.
-See how many people listen to Word Up and access YouTube viewership numbers, download stats, chart rankings, ratings and more.
+Rephonic provides a wide range of podcast stats for Word Up.
+We scanned the web and collated all of the information that we could find in our comprehensive podcast database.
+See how many people listen to Word Up and access YouTube viewership numbers, download stats, audience demographics, chart rankings, ratings, reviews and more.

 How many listeners does Word Up get?